cultofmetatron/peterdecroos-blog/source/_posts/2013-06-02-backbone-primer.markdown

 ###Backbone.Model

-Backbone.Model is a storage container where we can add and remove items via *set* and *get* attributes
+Backbone.Model is a storage container where we can add and remove items via *set* and *get* attributes.

 {% codeblock lang:javascript %}